-Deep-seated poverty and decades of violent political instability dating back to 1966 took their toll on the country but since 1996 there has been peace, creating an opportunity for long-term development.
+Deep-seated poverty and decades of violent political instability dating back to the 60s took their toll, but since 1996 there has been peace, creating an opportunity for long-term development.

-Save the Children works with key child rights stakeholders including children themselves, civil society organisations, communities, government and the media, to improve the lives of children throughout the country.
+Save the Children works with children themselves, civil society organisations, communities, government and the media, to improve the lives of children throughout the country.

 10% of children arriving in Uganda say they were raped as they fled DR Congo's brutal conflict.